fpjspro/fingerprintjs.com/content/blog/how-web-audio-api-is-used-for-browser-fingerprinting.md

 context.startRendering()
 ```

-Samples is an array of floating-point values that represent the uncompressed sound.
+<tt>Samples</tt> is an array of floating-point values that represent the uncompressed sound.
 Now we need to calculate a single value from that array.\
 \
 Let’s do it by simply summing up a slice of the array values: